 The linear drainage and path system extending from School Road through to Redland Bay Road behind the commercial industrial area incorporates Tauris Road Park.
-18.3 ha of medium density housing, most of which is developed has access to this parkland system.
-Interestingly the best way to access the activities areas in Tauris Road Park is by walking or cycling on the path system as there is no street / car access across the drain.
+The whole parkland system is the only open space available to over 18.3 ha of medium density housing, most of which is developed.
+Interestingly the best way to access the activities areas in Tauris Road Park for the medium density residents is by walking or cycling on the path system as there is no street / car access across the drain.
 There is no doubt that the whole Capalaba Main Drain and Holland Crescent Drainage Reserve needs to be upgraded over time to provided a significantly increased level of recreation activities for residents.
-There is little or no communal green open space in any of the medium density developments.
+There is little or no private green open space in any of the medium density developments.